nahusznaj/nahusznaj.github.io/_posts/projects/2018-06-07-exploration-scholarships.md

 ## Cleaning the data

-First, I'll import the libraries that I need, and then I will import the data from the excel file.
+First, I will import the libraries that I need, and then I will import the data from the excel file.

 ```python